jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 Let's start with the worst source of advice: advice columns in magazines.
 The less said about them the better.
-They are there to help seel the makeup, clothes and accessories of the magazines they advertise in.
+They are there to help sell the makeup, clothes and accessories of the magazines they advertise in.
 If they make you feel inadequate and self-conscious, then mission accomplished.